mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 **Unreliable Audio Issues**
 -----

 Most of the time voice communication is just a barrier in *VoIP Industry* due to **muffled and stuttering voice**.
 Which includes `distortion`, `echo`, `noise` and very `unstisfactory` output results.
-The most common and even more worse **causes** that make real-time communication unhealthy are given as:
+The most common and even more worse **causes** that make bad real-time voice communications are given as:

 - Packet loss concealment
 - Echo cancellation